j9t/html-minifier-next/README.md

 _Input markup (e.g., `<p id="">foo`) → Internal representation of markup in a form of tree (e.g., `{ tag: "p", attr: "id", children: ["foo"] }`) → Transformation of internal representation (e.g., removal of `id` attribute) → Output of resulting markup (e.g., `<p>foo</p>`)_

 For partial HTML fragments (such as template includes, SSI fragments, or closing tags without opening tags), use the `partialMarkup: true` option.
-This preserves stray end tags and prevents auto-closing of unclosed tags, allowing you to minify HTML fragments that will be combined with other fragments later.
+This preserves stray end tags (closing tags without corresponding opening tags) and prevents auto-closing of unclosed tags at the end of input.
+Note that normal HTML auto-closing rules still apply during parsing—for example, a closing parent tag will still auto-close its unclosed child elements.

 To validate complete HTML markup, use [the W3C validator](https://validator.w3.org/) or one of [several validator packages](https://meiert.com/blog/html-validator-packages/).